A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Background

 \subsection{Lagrangian Neural Networks}

+In contrast to \ac{mor}, \ac{lnn} consider low-dimensional systems with unknown dynamics that we aim to learn.
 The key idea of \acp{lnn} is to include physics-based inductive bias into deep networks, ensuring the learned dynamics models conserve energy and lead to physically-plausible trajectories.
 In this context, DeLaN~\citep{Lutter19:DeLan,Lutter2023DeLaN} proposed to model the kinetic energy (via the mass-inertia matrix) and the potential energy of a Lagrangian function $\lagrangian$ as two networks $\bmM(\bmq; \bm{\theta}_{\text{T}})$ and $V(\bmq; \bm{\theta}_{\text{V}})$ with parameters $\bm{\theta}=\{\bm{\theta}_{\text{T}}, \bm{\theta}_{\text{V}}\}$.
 Trajectories of the learned dynamical system are then obtained via the equations of motion~\eqref{eq:equationsofmotion} by solving the \ac{ivp}~\eqref{eq:lagrangianIVP}.
 Given a set of $N$ observations $\left\{\bmq_i, \dbmq_i, \ddbmq_i, \bm{\tau}_i\right\}_{i=1}^{N}$, the networks are trained to minimize the loss

 where ${\bm{f}(\bmq, \dbmq, \bmtau; \bm{\theta})=\bmM^{-1}(\bm{q}; \bm{\theta}_{\text{T}})(\bmtau - \bm{c}(\bmq, \dbmq) - \bm{g}(\bmq; \bm{\theta}_{\text{V}}))}$ and $\lambda$ is a regularization constant.
 Following this approach, the total energy $\mathcal{E} = \kineticenergy + \potentialenergy = \frac{1}{2}\dbmq^{\intercal} \massmatrix \dbmq + \potentialenergy, $ of unforced systems is conserved.
 Next, we propose an enhanced geometric version of DeLaN, which we then use in Section~\ref{sec:method} to learn the dynamics of a Lagrangian \ac{rom}.